 Hobart has an appealing blend of heritage and lifestyle, scenery and cultural events.
 It is an exciting environment featuring top class accommodation and restaurants that maximise the value and quality of the local produce.
 A range of events and activities take place in Sullivans Cove amidst the wonderful Georgian architecture.

 Visitors to Hobart enjoy four seasons and have easy access to a range of experiences including internationally recognised tourist icons such as Wineglass Bay at Freycinet on Tasmania’s East Coast, Port Arthur to the South, the rugged West Coast World wilderness and heritage areas and the world’s best wild brown trout fishery in the Central Highlands.

 Lord Mayor Sue Hickey

 Sue Hickey | Biography 2017

 In 2014 Sue was elected as Lord Mayor of Hobart, the second female Lord Mayor for the City elected 18 years after the reign of the previous female Lord Mayor, Doone Kennedy (1986-1996).

-Sue is the 2007 Telstra Tasmanian Businesswoman of the Year, the 2007 Yellow Pages Businesswoman of the Year.
+Sue is the 2007 Telstra Tasmanian Businesswoman of the Year and the 2007 Yellow Pages Businesswoman of the Year.
 Other accreditations include:

-- Master of Business and Administration (MBA) Utas
+- Master of Business Administration (MBA) UTAS 2012

 - Fellow of the Australian Institute of Company Directors